riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/course/content/en/validation/20_attributes/attributes.md

         }
     }
 }
 ```

+There are two properties whose type is a [Data Transfer Object][dto] and two methods that call an external [Facade].

 DotVVM recognizes attributes from the `System.ComponentModel.DataAnnotations` namespace.
 For instance the:

 - [RequiredAttribute] - value must not be null or empty
 - [RangeAttribute] - numeric value must be within certain range